Massachusetts Divorce Mediator Justin L. Kelsey presents a short primer on three things that divorce mediation is not.

 The reason a mediator can’t give you legal advice, is because the mediator doesn’t represent you or the other party, nor does a mediator represent both of you.
 It is not ethical or practical for an attorney to represent both parties in a case.
 In fact, Rule 1.7 of the Massachusetts Rules of Professional Conduct prohibits an attorney from representing a client if that representation will be directly adverse to another client.

 It is not reasonable to believe that an attorney can represent two adverse clients at the same time in the same action and look out for both of their interests.
 It is possible to have an attorney act as a mediator but in that case the attorney does not represent either party and is not looking out for either of your individual interests as an advocate would.
 Instead, the role of a mediator is to assist the two parties in reaching an agreement that they are both satisfied with, regardless of whether that agreement in the opinion of the mediator might favor one party or the other.
-That is why many people in mediation will consult with their own attorney, at least briefly, at some point in the mediation process so they have the opportunity for individual advice as well.
+That is why many people in mediation will meet with their own attorney, at least briefly, at some point in the mediation process so they have the opportunity for individual advice as well.

 3. Mediation is NOT Meditation!